BioKIC/symbiota-docs/content/editor/edit/materialsample/_index.en.md

 ### Batch Adding Material Samples

-At present, material sample records cannot be [batch uploaded](/symbiota-docs/coll_manager/upload/) from within a Symbiota portal's user interface, which is a task reserved for users with Administrator permissions.
+At present, material sample records cannot be [batch uploaded](/symbiota-docs/coll_manager/upload/) from within a Symbiota portal's user interface.
 Collection Administrators are advised to contact the Symbiota Support Hub for assistance if this is desired.

 ### Downloading Material Samples
 Data entered into the Material Sample tab can be [downloaded](/symbiota-docs/editor/download/dwc/) from Symbiota as Darwin Core Archive or Symbiota data backup file.
 The output file will be named _materialSample.csv_.